guilhermesimoes/guilhermesimoes.github.io/_posts/2019-05-11-simplifying-typescript-code-with-union-types.md

 let animal: BaseAnimal;

 if ('wings' in animal) {
-  (animal as Bird).fly(); // TypeScript will throw an error unless animal is cast to Bird.
+  (animal as Bird).fly(); // TypeScript throws an error unless animal is cast to Bird.
 }
 ```